 Jest is the default test runner for JavaScript projects.
 It’s battle-tested, has a massive ecosystem, and works fine.
 It’s also slow in a way you stop noticing until you switch away from it.

-Bun ships a test runner built into the runtime.
-Same API, no configuration, and startup times that make Jest feel like a different era.
+Bun ships a test runner built right into the runtime, with the same API, no configuration required, and startup times that make Jest feel like a different era.

 The speed difference

 Jest’s slowness comes from two places: startup cost and transform overhead.
-Every test run spins up Node, loads Jest’s module system, and transpiles your TypeScript through Babel or ts-jest or esbuild.
-Even a single test file takes a second or two before any test code runs.
+Every test run spins up Node, loads Jest’s module system, and transpiles your TypeScript through Babel or ts-jest or esbuild, so even a single test file can take a second or two before any test code actually runs.

-Bun runs TypeScript natively.
-No transpile step, no separate transform config.
-A test file that takes 2.3 seconds to start in Jest starts in under 100ms in Bun.
-On a suite of 50 test files the cumulative difference is minutes, not seconds.
+Bun runs TypeScript natively, with no transpile step and no separate transform config.
+A test file that takes 2.3 seconds to start under Jest starts in under 100ms under Bun, and across a suite of 50 test files that cumulative difference starts to feel like minutes, not seconds.

 It’s largely compatible

-Bun’s test runner implements the Jest API: describe, it, test, expect, beforeEach, afterEach, beforeAll, afterAll, mock, spyOn.
-If your tests don’t rely on Jest-specific internals, they’ll run under bun test without changes.
+Bun’s test runner implements the full Jest API: describe, it, test, expect, beforeEach, afterEach, beforeAll, afterAll, mock, spyOn.
+If your tests don’t rely on Jest-specific internals, they’ll run under bun test without any changes.

-The main things that don’t carry over are Jest’s custom runner plugins and some snapshot serializer customizations.
-For most application test suites, those aren’t factors.
+The main things that don’t carry over are Jest’s custom runner plugins and some snapshot serializer customizations, but for most application test suites those aren’t really factors.

 Switching